sayemk/Twilio-Call/README.md

 ##Database setup
-1. Run the sql script in your database server
+1. Run the sql script **colgtshirtfoundation.sql** in your database server
 2. Set your database preferences in **application/config/database.php**.
 Make sure you set database prefix **colgtshirt**.
 ##Twilio setup
 Change the config in **application/config/twilio.php** with your own credentials.